ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 When AEM is deployed via the standalone quickstart jar file, it includes a **built-in servlet engine** (CQSE) that operates as a bundle within the OSGi framework.
 **Workflow Engine** - Workflows can be used inside CQ WCM to regulate the process of generating and publishing material, which is frequently subject to organizational processes, such as approval and sign-off by multiple participants.
 **CQ Components** - Components provide the logic (code) for rendering content.
 Various OOB components are available; based on our surroundings, we can change these or create new ones.
+**CQ Widgets Library** is a proprietary ExtJs library that includes a variety of widgets that may be linked to components for user interaction.

 ## AEM Technology Stack :